leejh3224/airbnb-checkout-reminder/README.md

 ## Features

-- send predefined check-in/check-out messages at a set time
+- It sends predefined check-in/check-out messages at a set time
-- responds certain type of messages like reservation-confirmation and send gmail notification after finishing the job
+- It responds to certain type of messages like reservation-confirmation and sends gmail notification after finishing the job

 ## Things to improve

-- [] Use experimental `worker_threads` api. [doc](https://nodejs.org/api/worker_threads.html)
+- [ ] Use experimental `worker_threads` api. [doc](https://nodejs.org/api/worker_threads.html)

 ## Read More